tinaColemanNextCentury/owf-wiki/OWF7/OWF-7-Configuration-Installation.md

 >Note: If using a Marketplace release earlier than version 5, the following file must also be copied to the deployed OWF’s `/apache-tomcat-7.0.21/lib` directory:
 **/apache-tomcat-7.0.21/lib/MPsecurityContext.xml**

-#7   Server Certificate Creation and Installation
+# <a name="ServerCertificateCreation" /> 8   Server Certificate Creation and Installation
 Valid server certificates are needed for configuring the server to allow https authentication.

 > _Note: Self-signed certificates will produce warnings in a user’s browser.
 This is because a self-signed certificate, not signed by a recognized certificate authority, has no one authorizing its validity.
 In a production environment, certificates should be signed by a recognized certificate authority, such as an organization’s internal certificate authority._